arXiv/accessibility2024/source/presenters.md

 Adjunct Professor, Gallaudet University

-A rejoiner from last year's forum, Anne currently teaches as a professor at Gallaudet and creates STEM videos for deaf/HOH children for educational game app company ASL Aspire.
+A rejoiner from last year's forum, Anne currently teaches as an adjunct professor at Gallaudet and creates STEM videos for deaf/HOH children for educational game app company ASL Aspire.
 She soon will launch her own wine education program in ASL.
-She will share with us on her recent transition from graduating Cornell's PhD in in horticulture with a speciality in viticulture to being a professor in the accessible research ecosystem event.
+She will share with us on her recent transition from graduating from a PhD in horticulture with a speciality in viticulture from Cornell to being a professor in the accessible research ecosystem event.
+[Anne's LinkedIn Profile](https://www.linkedin.com/in/anne-k-logan-9a75b989?miniProfileUrn=urn%3Ali%3Afs_miniProfile%3AACoAABLGyU8B6fMg89OiVzRHqYwox-tM9nmyMOA&lipi=urn%3Ali%3Apage%3Ad_flagship3_search_srp_all%3BOYiGkKY3QdChWt3SKi%2FFEw%3D%3D){target="_blank"}

 ---